pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 While working on my Azure certifications, I would follow what you might call a "classic" method of preparing for the tests.
 I would spend a lot of time with an online course (or two), consuming videos on all the topics required for the exam, and at some point when I felt ready I would start doing practice tests.

 The way I used the practice tests is worth noting: as the questions on these tests usually provide a link to more information regarding the topic they cover, I would specifically spend my first attempt answering questions wrong and copying down all the "more information" links for review.
+This was my way of identifying and filling gaps in my knowledge.

 Essentially this technique worked for me.
 However, while I generally passed the exams I took, I never really seemed to live up to my own expectations as far as the scores went.
 I had a feeling that, for the amount of time spent, I should be scoring higher.
 Or looking at it the other way around, I should be able to get these scores with less study time.
-I also started wondering if my passive approach to study (watching video and reading) was really the best tactic if my goal was not just to pass a test, but to really understand the materials and the field I was studying.
+I also started wondering if my passive approach to study (watching video and reading) was really the best tactic if my goal was not just to pass a test, but to really grasp the field I was studying.
 Often the materials I mastered for the tests seemed to be gone from my head in short order afterwards, so was I really getting all I could out of it?

 Regardless, I was ready to dive into AWS at the start of 2021.
-I had a training coming up at CloudSkills in March on the Solutions Architect path and I wanted to get the Cloud Practitioner cert under my belt in preparation.
+I had a training coming up at CloudSkills on the Solutions Architect path and I wanted to get the Cloud Practitioner cert under my belt in preparation.

-It just so happens I had picked up a couple of audiobooks in the months prior and I was finding more time again to listen to them - I was no longer spending time in the car due to the lockdown (WFH, no more commute), so my backlog of audio-books and podcasts was growing out of control, but my daily walks were becoming longer again and I started bringing a pair of headsets with me.
+It just so happens I had picked up a couple of audiobooks in the months prior and I was finding more time again to listen to them - I was no longer spending time in the car due to the lockdown (WFH, no more commute), so my backlog of audio-books and podcasts had been growing out of control, but I had started re-prioritising my daily walks, so they were becoming longer again and I started bringing a pair of headsets with me.

-Specifically two books I "read" in this way are worth mentioning
+Specifically there are two books I "read" in this way that I want to mention:

-* "**Ultralearning**" by Scott H. Young, which chronicles the author's findings from years spent performing learning _feats_ such as learning 4 languages in a year to a high level of competency, or passing the equivalent of an MIT Computer Sciences degree in one year.
+* "**Ultralearning**" by Scott H. Young, which chronicles the author's findings on what he calls meta-cognition or meta-learning from years spent on projects such as learning 4 languages in a year to a high level of competency, or passing the equivalent of an MIT Computer Sciences degree in one year.
 * "**Make it Stick**" by Peter C. Brown et.al., an overview of recent discoveries in cognitive psychology and other disciplines, coupled with a set of concrete techniques for becoming more efficient learners.

-I had also previously read and greatly enjoyed Cal Newport's **"Deep Work"**, a book which essentially sparked my interest in the topic.
+I had also previously read and greatly enjoyed a number of Cal Newport's book. **"Deep Work"** is a book which essentially sparked my interest in the topics of focus and deliberate study.

-These books made me realise I could use this new set of certifications as an opportunity to experiment with a different learning style, applying what I was learning from the books, as I was learning it, and incorporating the advise and techniques they promote.
+While reading these books, I realised I could use this new set of certifications as an opportunity to experiment with a different learning style, applying what I was learning, as I was learning it, and incorporating the advise and techniques the books promote.

 # Disclaimer